timmseth/gmdb-static/README.md

 ## Required Configuration
 In the /includes/config.php file $siteAbsolutePath needs to be set to the absolute path of the installation directory.

-Here are the most likely options:
+Here are the most likely examples.

+Pick one and tweak it to match your install directory:
 ```
 $siteAbsolutePath='http://localhost/gmdb' 			//(localhost Non-SSL)
 $siteAbsolutePath='https://localhost/gmdb' 			//(localhost SSL)